2011–12 C.D. Guadalajara season

 The 2011–12 Guadalajara season was the 65th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Guadalajara began their season on July 23, 2011 against Atlante, winning 2-0.
-Guadalajara play their homes games on Saturdays at 7:00pm local time.
+Guadalajara began their season on July 23, 2011, against Atlante, winning 2–0.
+Guadalajara plays its home games on Saturdays at 7:00 pm local time.